r01reddy/kaggle-notebooks/README.md

 # Kaggle Solutions
 Sample notebooks for Kaggle competitions.

-## If this repository helps you in anyway, show your love :heart: by putting a :star: on this project :v:

 ### 1. Data Science Bowl 2018

 Check out the corresponding medium blog post [https://towardsdatascience.com/nucleus-segmentation-using-u-net-eceb14a9ced4](https://towardsdatascience.com/nucleus-segmentation-using-u-net-eceb14a9ced4).